 Along with other institutions, Southeastern Oklahoma State University offers classes at the University Center of Southern Oklahoma located in the City of Ardmore.
 The site itself does not report crime statistics as it is not a Title IV institution.
 Though Southeastern does not own property, the University is required include crime statistics for this site the campus in this report.
 Southeastern operates a Branch Campus north of Idabel, in McCurtain County Oklahoma.
 Unless otherwise stated in this Annual Security Report, students and Staff at the Ardmore and McCurtain County locations are to follow the policies and procedures for the Durant campus.

-Ardmore has been considered a separate campus for Clery Compliance purposes since mid-2016, and therefore statistical crime data was not collected in 2014 and 2015.
+Ardmore has been considered a separate campus for Clery Compliance purposes since mid-2016.